lewmoore/RateMeFT/README.md

 # RateMeFT

 #### Brief:
-Build a website hosted on the cloud that stores a rating score for FT.com
+Build a website hosted on the cloud that stores a rating score for FT.com.
+My aim for this project is to deploy this to AWS, implement continuous deployment with Docker and create Cloudformation templates.

 #### Tools & Tech
 Tools and technology that I am using for this project include Javascript, Node, AWS (Elastic Beanstalk, Cloudformation & DynamoDB)